tektutor/qemu-july-2025/Day1/README.md

 <pre>
 - is a virtualization technology
 - it is a Hardware + Software Technology
+- each Virtual Machine must be allocated with dedicated hardware resources
+  - dedicated Virtual/Logical CPU Cores
+  - dedicated RAM
+  - dedicated Storage (HDD/SDD)
+  - Virtual Network Card
+  - Vitual Graphics Card
+- as each VM requires dedicated Hardware resources, it is called heavy-weight Virtualization
+- each VM represents a fully functional Operating System
+- we won't observe any noticeable performance difference between a OS that runs on the base machine vs Virtual Machine
 - there are 2 types
   1. Type 1
   - Bare metal Hypervisor